GodwinDeborah/Blinkit-Performance-Analysis-/README.md

 -	Strengthen availability and promotion of top-performing categories (Fruits & Vegetables, Snacks, Household, Frozen, Dairy) to maximize revenue contribution.

 ## 11. Assumptions & Limitations

+### Assumptions
+- The dataset accurately represents Blinkit sales transactions and outlet performance during the observed period.
+- Sales values and customer ratings are assumed to be complete, consistent, and correctly recorded across all records.
+- Standardized categories such as item fat content were assumed to represent the intended business classifications after cleaning and transformation.
+- Customer ratings are assumed to reflect overall customer satisfaction and purchasing experience.

+### Limitations
+- The dataset does not include customer-level identifiers, limiting deeper customer behavior and segmentation analysis.
+- External business factors such as promotions, discounts, seasonality, and supply chain disruptions were not available for analysis.
+- The analysis focuses primarily on sales and ratings data and does not include profitability, operational costs, or inventory metrics.
+- Insights are based on the provided historical dataset and may not fully represent current or future business performance.

 ## 12. Future Enhancements
 -	Introduce time-series forecasting to predict future sales trends and improve demand planning.